mateodaza/clout/README.md

 Gaming is the wedge.

+## Vision

+Clout starts with gaming because the behavior already exists and outcomes are often verifiable.
+The larger idea is broader than gaming:

+- **Rail A (duels)** captures direct self-commitment
+- **Rail B (challenge pools)** captures social conviction loops
+- **Rail C (open markets)** expands into larger event markets without losing conviction principles

+The long-term thesis is that reputation-calibrated conviction becomes reusable infrastructure across individual, community, and event-driven domains.

 ## Current Scope

 This repo currently contains strategy and pitch documentation for Avalanche Build Games (2026).